 Again Hajime nodded.
-He was about to say something else (possibly criticize Sano’s incomplete description of sinus infections), but at just that moment Sano felt washing over him the anger that was becoming all too familiar these days.
+He was about to say something else (possibly criticize Sano’s incomplete description of sinus infections), but at just that moment Sano felt washing over him the anger that had become all too familiar these days.
 “Oh, fuck,” he growled, interrupting his companion.
 “Here he comes.”

-The shade was exactly as Sano had described it.
+The shade appeared exactly as Sano had described it.
 That is to say, to a necrovisually colorblind exorcist, the shade could easily be pictured as exactly what Sano had described.
-What Hajime actually saw was close enough: a glowing white haze approaching across the park’s green field at that uncannily swift but somehow leisurely speed shades usually moved with; something more oblong than the typical amorphous but generally spherical shape favored by the collections of mindless emotional energy people sometimes left behind when they died — and, indeed, as it drew closer, visibly hollow inside.
-Once it had begun hovering around their bench, in fact, Hajime thought he was able to make out the vaguely humanoid shape of its center.
+What Hajime actually saw came close enough: a glowing white haze approaching across the park’s green field at that uncannily swift but somehow leisurely speed shades usually moved with; something more oblong than the typical amorphous but generally spherical shape favored by the collections of mindless emotional energy people often left behind when they died — and, indeed, as it drew closer, visibly hollow inside.
+Once it had begun hovering around their bench, in fact, Hajime thought he could make out the vaguely humanoid shape of its center.

 Sano stood and walked a few paces across the sidewalk into the grass.
 He turned, and, with a scowl, flung out his arms.
 “Meet my stalker,” he said as the shade moved to resume its orbit around him.

 Hajime also stood, unsheathed his sword, and approached.
 The glowing figure in the air didn’t seem to react to him at all, only drifted slowly and apparently aimlessly around Sano.
-This was odd; usually angry shades were (predictably enough) aggressive, which was the specific reason they were a problem.
-But this one was just floating.
+This was odd; usually angry shades were (predictably enough) aggressive, one of the reasons they were a problem.
+But this one just floated.

 The sword Aoshi had modified for him in December had so far proven worth every one of the considerably many dollars Hajime had spent on it, and did not let him down now.
-As he drew nearer, the blade smoothly, quickly turned red.
-Sano made an admiring sound as he saw it, but said nothing.
-Hajime braced himself, concentrated on the removal of the shade from existence, and thrust the sword into the glow in front of him.
+As he drew nearer, the blade smoothly, quickly turned red — at which Sano made an admiring sound, but said nothing.
+Bracing himself, concentrating on the removal of the shade from existence, Hajime thrust the sword into the glow in front of him.